Arpan-Roy-1993/Automate_Connection_Requests/README.md

 # send-connection-request-linkedin
 The Project automates sending connection requests to linkedin profiles.
-A use case that I can think of (and used) is sending automated connection requests to linkedin recruiters.
+A use case that I can think of (and used) is sending automated connection requests to linkedin recruiters and can aid job seekers in their job search.
 The arguments to the function send-connection-requets is as follows:
 Input:
 * input message